Functional ultrasound imaging: 4D functional ultrasound imaging

-3D scans using motors have typical lower temporal resolution than equivalent 2D scans.

 Applications

-Functional ultrasound imaging has a wide range of applications in research and in clinical practice.

-Preclinical applications
+Preclinical

 fUS can benefit in monitoring cerebral function in the whole brain which is important to understanding how the brain works on a large scale under normal or pathological conditions.
 The ability to image cerebral blood volume at high spatiotemporal resolution and with high sensitivity using fUS could be of great interest for applications in which fMRI reaches its limits, such as imaging of epileptic-induced changes in blood volume. fUS can be applied for chronic studies in animal models through a thinned-skull or smaller cranial window or directly through the skull in mice.

 Brain activity mapping

 Tonotopics or retinotopics maps can be constructed by mapping the response of frequency-varying sounds or moving visual targets.

-functional connectivity / resting state
+Functional connectivity / resting state

 When no stimulus is applied, fUS can be used to study functional connectivity during resting state.
 The method has been demonstrated in rats and awake mice and can be used for pharmacological studies when testing drugs.
 Seed-based maps, independent component analysis of resting states modes or functional connectivity matrix between atlas-based regions of interests can be constructed with high resolution.